YUM

 Watch Next

-The conclusion of the Pizza Hut strategic options review and the refinancing of the $750M Subsidiary Senior Unsecured Notes.
+The outcome of the Pizza Hut strategic review and 2026 debt refinancing.

 Signal Momentum Chart